Swinburne researchers are training robots to relieve chronic pain

 The project has delivered a fully working prototype for automated photobiomodulation (PBM) therapy for chronic pain.
 This is a form of therapy that applies low-level lasers or light emitting diodes to the surface of the body to stimulate and heal soft tissue.

-“Introducing collaborative robots to deliver treatment has the potential to improve the precision of the therapy in addition to reducing costs involved.
-Building on Industry 4.0 technologies and big data analysis, the derived platform can self-adapt to provide individually optimal treatment.”
+It is hoped that introducing collaborative robots to deliver treatment will improve the precision of the therapy in addition to reducing the costs involved.